labgem/PPanGGOLiN/docs/user/Modules/modulePrediction.md

 ```bash
 ppanggolin panmodule --fasta GENOME_LIST_FILE
 ```
-Replace `GENOME_LIST_FILE` with a tab-separated file listing the genome names, and the fasta file path of their genomic sequences as described [here](../PangenomeAnalyses/pangenomeAnnotation.md#annotate-from-fasta-files).
+Replace `GENOME_LIST_FILE` with a tab separated values (TSV) file listing the genome names and the FASTA file path of their genomic sequences, as described [here](../PangenomeAnalyses/pangenomeAnnotation.md#annotate-from-fasta-files).
 Alternatively, you can provide a list of GFF/GBFF files as input by using the `--anno` parameter, similar to how it is used in the workflow and annotate commands.

 The panmodule workflow predicts modules using default parameters.
 To fine-tune the detection, you can use the `module` command on a partitioned pangenome acquired through the `workflow` for example or use a configuration file, as described [here](../practicalInformation.md#configuration-file).